finbourne/lusid-sdk-java/sdk/docs/SchemasApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // SchemasApi apiInstance = apiFactory.build(SchemasApi.class);

         SchemasApi apiInstance = ApiFactoryBuilder.build(fileName).build(SchemasApi.class);
         List<String> sortBy = Arrays.asList(); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
         Integer limit = 56; // Integer | Optional.
 When paginating, limit the number of returned results to this many. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfValueType result = apiInstance.getValueTypes(sortBy, limit).execute(opts);

             ResourceListOfValueType result = apiInstance.getValueTypes(sortBy, limit).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {